TyrelN/penelope/README.md

 ### Additional Notes:
 * Penelope has only been tested on android thus far.
 Additional testing on ios needed.
+* Notes and To-Do entries can be deleted tapping and holding them.
 * The Penelope logo was designed by Tyrel Narciso.
 All rights reserved.